lukaszdobrzynski/Library/README.md

 - *reservation hold*: Once its availability is confirmed, a resource can be held for a specified time.
 - *confirmation and expiry*: When a user or a system confirms the reservation, the resource is locked in.
 If not confirmed in time, e.g. a library member does not pick up a book or a hotel room reservation is not confirmed through payment, the reservation expires and the resource is released for other users.

-When implementing the reservation archetype in software systems one of the significant challenges is multiple simultaneous attempts to lock the same resource.
-This can usually be approached in a few ways depending on the system requirements and your use case.<br/>
-*The Library* chooses to utilize a simple messaging mechanism to avoid race conditions and provide data consistency guarantees in the concurrent environment.
+When implementing the reservation archetype in software systems, one of the significant challenges is handling multiple simultaneous attempts to lock the same resource.
+This can typically be addressed in several ways, depending on system requirements and the specific use case. *The Library* opts to use a simple messaging mechanism to avoid race conditions and ensure data consistency in a concurrent environment while maintaining modularity and scalability.